unizar-flav/ProLink/README.md

 ## Overview
-ProLink is a python script that allows to excecute multiple proteomic analysis tools automatically.
+ProLink is a python script that allows to execute multiple proteomic analysis tools automatically.

 ## Usage